sourceduty/Garbage/README.md

 ![Consumer](https://github.com/sourceduty/Garbage/assets/123030236/31b4ef03-e6af-400f-b836-14fbe84cbce2)

 Changing how a product is consumed, like pouring a takeout coffee into an insulated mug, is very smart.
 Businesses and brands sell a lot of products to consumers that are created to be sold and disposed.
 Most businesses and brands aren't legally responsible for maintaining a closed product lifecycle which leaves the consumer and governments responsible for managing the garbage.
-This way of consuming that isn't taught in schools or supported by consumer goods industries that have open product lifecycles.
+This way of consuming isn't taught in schools or supported by consumer goods industries that have open product lifecycles.

 ✋ This section wasn't written or edited by AI.